Blendify/blender-manual/trunk/blender_docs/manual/editors/uv_image/uv_editing/unwrapping.rst

    A higher number will add more space in between islands.

 Area Weight
-   Weight projection's vector by faces with larger areas
+   Weight projection's vector by faces with larger areas.

 .. _lightmap-pack: